The Land of Abraham – Fossil Corals – 500 Cubic Kilometers of Salt – and a Global Flood

 * Developing complexity of life forms is demonstrated by the geologic column before the flood.
 There is a massive amount of fossil evidence for life in many forms below the fossil reefs of Egypt, and they cannot be explained by the flood, and are therefore very difficult to fit into a literal creation just 2000 years or so before Noah’s time.

 (We now know these fossils were not placed there by a global flood.
 How then do we explain the apparent development of life with increasing complexity as we move up the fossil record in the geologic column?
 Once again, it does not fit a literal interpretation of the Genesis account)

 * Vast amounts of time are required to produce the geologic column as we know it today.
 We have demonstrated that the geologic column was not the result of a single cataclysmic global flood at the time of Noah, Thus, there is no reason to doubt that the geologic column is the result of many processes over time.
 The time required for salt diapirs like Mt Sodom and Lisan to develop, as with the geologic column, are beyond the comprehension of most young earth proponents who refuse to see the data.

 As for Me

-I personally believe there is a God, as I discuss in my page The “Evolution Deletes God” Myth.
-However, as I observe the very real world around me, I am left no choice but to believe that God has used a process and time to bring life and this planet to be as we know it today.
-Therefore, I must challenge my methods of interpreting the Bible because my method is proven wrong by reality.
+I personally do not say there is no God.
+However, as I observe the very real world around me, I am left no choice but to believe that if there is a God he, she or it, has used a process and time to bring life and this planet to be as we know it today.

 Copyright: oldearthmygod.com 1.
 01. 2011